-ADMISSIONS TO IVS
+ADMISSION TO IVS

-The Indus Valley School of Art and Architecture seeks to enroll highly motivated and talented students from diverse backgrounds.
+The Indus Valley School of Art and Architecture seeks to enrol highly motivated and talented students from diverse backgrounds.
 Applications are considered regardless of age, gender, religion, race, color, creed, or national origin.
 Admission to the Indus Valley School of Art and Architecture (IVS) is granted strictly on merit.
-A candidate's final selection is the result of a three-step process that begins with the submission of the application and the verification of eligibility, followed by completion of the IVS Admissions Portfolio, and then the final interview.
+After submission of the application and the verification of eligibility, candidates' final selection is based on the completed IVS Admissions Portfolio they submit and a final interview.